 What is “vigorous-intensity”?

-A rating of 14-16 on a Borg RPE scale, this might be through HIIT, running, competitive sport, or boxing.
+A rating of 14-16 on a Borg RPE scale.
+This can be undertaken via a range of movement methods, such as through HIIT (using weights, cardio or a mixture), running, competitive sport, boxing, or dancing.

 Now, break down the resistance exercise sessions

-Completed on non-consecutive days of the week, of 8-10 strength exercises focusing on large muscle groups and movements.
+Completed on non-consecutive days of the week.
+8-10 exercises focusing on large muscle groups and movements.

-Starting an exercise program after being recently diagnosed can be easily monitored by a professional if this is something of concern by you or your general practitioner.
-Find a local AEP to help you kick off your journey to a healthier self.
+Starting an exercise program after being recently diagnosed can be easily monitored by a professional if this is something of concern.
+Find a local AEP (Exercise Physiologist) to help kick off your journey to a healthier self!